 Reduce estate taxes

 Paying taxes is an activity that most of us don’t enjoy.
 If you’ve ever filed your own taxes, then you understand the detailed paperwork that can make anyone bored.
 Plus, the act of giving up your hard-earned money can be a challenge.

-But without a will or living trust in place, your estate may pay more in taxes than is necessary.
+But without a will or living trust in place, your estate may pay more in federal and state inheritance taxes than is necessary.
 Luckily, proper estate planning can help to minimize the tax burden facing your heirs.

 Avoid probate court

 Unfortunately, the probate process can drag on for an extended period of time.
-For example, prior to the recent pandemic, the average probate process was between six to nine months in the state of Florida.
-In New York, on the other hand, the average was 15 months.
-However, right now due to the impact of the recent pandemic, individuals who pass away today are looking at 2-3 years on average in probate court to settle their estate due to backups caused by Covid.
+For example, the average probate process can range between six to nine months in the state of Florida.
+In New York, on the other hand, the average is about 15 months.

 If your loved ones were counting on your financial support, they could be stuck in a difficult position until the probate court handles your estate.